PlayStation 4 Network Problem: How To Fix Connection Issue After The 4.50 Update

 — zeppy playstation (@zeppy_playstion) June 28, 2015

 While connecting through ethernet is the easiest and more reliable way to restore network connectivity to your PS4, it is not an ideal solution for everybody.
 Some cannot connect directly to their router due to the location of it, in relation to their PlayStation console.
-In this instance, wifi is the only option.
+In this instance, WiFi is the only option.

 If this is the case for you, some router settings will have to be altered.
 All routers are different and so accessing settings, and the appearance of the menus vary from brand to brand.
 Consult the user’s manual for your router or search the internet for how to access your configuration menu.
 Once in there, “disable 802.11 N and use B/G only.”

 Kotaku reports that for a Netgear Nighthawk X6 R8000, you do this by switching the mode from “Up to 600Mbps” to “Up to 54Mbps.”
-After doing this, Kotaku had no more problems connecting to multiplayer games through wifi.
+After doing this, Kotaku had no more problems connecting to multiplayer games through WiFi.

 While there is no word as to how long it will take for a patch to roll out, it should be fairly soon.
 If you are having this issue and wish to help, visit Dead-Sync’s thread and provide the information he requested.
 To keep apprised of the progress and know when a patch will go live, visit the PlayStation blog.